Pakistan says it shot down Indian jets, carried out air strikes in Kashmir

 “Only those families are still here which have concrete bunkers built within or along their homes,” said Muhammad Din, a resident of Chakothi, a village in Pakistan-occupied Kashmir near the de facto border.

-India has also continued its crackdown on suspected militants operating in Kashmir.

-On Wednesday, security forces killed two Jaish militants in a gun battle, Indian police said.
+India has also continued its crackdown on suspected militants operating in Kashmir, and on Wednesday security forces killed two Jaish militants in a gun battle, Indian police said.

+Pakistani stocks fell sharply during morning trade with the benchmark KSE 100 Index index down 3.34 percent and the narrower KMI 30 index down 3.6 percent in Karachi.

-In Mumbai, India’s financial capital, there was a visible increase in security levels for a city that has suffered numerous militant attacks in the past.
+The Indian stock market was down around 0.5 percent, but the nervousness was evident in Mumbai.
+There was a visible increase in security levels in India’s financial capital, which has suffered numerous militant attacks in the past.

-Both China and the European Union have also called for restraint.
-On Wednesday New Zealand Foreign Minister Winston Peters also voiced concern over the escalation in tension.

-Reporting by James Mackenzie and Alasdair Pal; Additional reporting by Fayaz Bukhari, Devjyot Ghoshal, Aditi Shah, Aditya Kalra, Rupam Jain, Abu Arqam Naqash, Eric Beech and Praveen Menon; Editing by Sanjeev Miglani, Simon Cameron-Moore and Nick Macfie
+Reporting by James Mackenzie and Alasdair Pal; Additional reporting by Fayaz Bukhari, Devjyot Ghoshal, Aditi Shah, Aditya Kalra, Drazen Jorgic, Rupam Jain, Abu Arqam Naqash, Eric Beech and Praveen Menon; Editing by Sanjeev Miglani, Simon Cameron-Moore and Nick Macfie